How to Connect a Bot to Facebook Messenger

 For other Facebook users to be able to send and receive messages with your bot, you will need to have your Facebook App approved by Facebook.

-Toggle the "Make _APP_NAME_ Public" button to make it available to the public and have other users be able to interact with your bot.
+Toggle the 'Off' switch to 'On' at the top of the Facebook Developer page to make your app available to the public and have other users be able to interact with your bot.

 If you got this far, congratulations, you have now connected your bot to Facebook Messenger.
 Now you can train your bot's responses and review its conversations from its "Training & Chat Logs" page in its Admin Console.
 If you encountered any issues, or would like our help setting up your bot please email us at [email protected] or upgrade to our Platinum service and we can build your bot for you.